aditya-patra1011/Scientific-Calculator-/README.md

 - Error handling for divide by zero and invalid inputs
 - Clean GUI with a responsive button layout

-## Screenshots

-> Add a screenshot of your calculator here

 ## Requirements